Bothrops lanceolatus: Geographic range

 Bothrops lanceolatus is generally considered endemic to the island of Martinique in the Lesser Antilles.
 Along with Bothrops caribbaeus and B. atrox, it is one of three Bothrops species found in the West Indies.
 The type locality according to Bonnaterre (1790:11) is "La Martinique".

 Description

-It measures 1.50 to 2 m long (5 feet long).
+It measures 1.50 to 2 m (5 feet) long.
 Its color is brown, black and gray.

 Behavior

-As ambush predators, Martinique lancehead typically wait patiently somewhere for unsuspecting prey to wander by.
-It is known to select a specific ambush site and return to it every year in time for the spring migration of birds.
+As ambush predators, Martinique lanceheads typically wait patiently somewhere for unsuspecting prey to wander by.They are known to select a specific ambush site and return to it every year in time for the spring migration of birds.
 Studies have indicated these snakes learn to improve their strike accuracy over time.

 Diet

 All of the various species are carnivorous, and eat other animals.
-Their diet primarily changes based on how large the snake is and where the snake lives.
+Their diet primarily changes based on size and location.
 Larger individuals can feed on larger prey, while smaller species must eat smaller prey items.
 Martinican pit vipers hunt rats, mice, birds, rabbits, lizards, frogs, snakes, bats, and more.